 As the principal investigator, you will become an employee of the host institution and will be responsible for the proper and prudent use of the allocated resources and for compliance with the conditions of the Experientia Foundation start-up grant.
 The host institution will carry out regular audits of how the financial resources are used.

-We expect that during the period of time you are carrying out the project funded by the Experientia Foundation start-up grant, you, as the principal investigator, will submit an application for an ERC Grant from the European Research Council.
+We expect that through the support Foundation’s Start-Up Grant, you, as the principal investigator, will submit an application for an ERC Grant from the European Research Council if it was not applied for before the start of the Start-Up Grant.

-As the projects’ principal investigator, you are also obliged to, in the November of the final year of the project, deliver a lecture at the Liblice Conference on Advances in Organic, Bioorganic, and Pharmaceutical Chemistry.
+In the November of the final year of the project, you are also obliged to deliver a lecture at the Liblice Conference on Advances in Organic, Bioorganic, and Pharmaceutical Chemistry.

 May I apply for a start-up grant even before I complete my year-long research stay?